datacamp/rdocs-light/README.md

 ## How does it work?

 Html elements with the `data-mini-rdoc` attribute will show a tooltip when hovered over.
-The value of the attribute should be of the form `package::topic`.
+The value of the attribute should be of the form `package::topic` or just `package`.

 ## Examples